vectara/vectara-docs/www/docs/api-reference/search-apis/search.md

 ]
 ...
 ```
-This then means that the `query` will return results across the queried
+In this example, the `query` returns results across the queried
 corpora.
-The `corpusKey` will be returned in the response for each document
+The `corpusKey` is returned in the response for each document
 if you need to use it in your application.